The Day the Voices Stopped: Synopsis

 The book is a memoir of Steele's life with schizophrenia, including his early life, hospitalizations, stints in homelessness and halfway houses, suicide attempts, his times as a gay prostitute, and his eventual recovery with the help of risperidone, an atypical antipsychotic.
-The Day the Voices Stopped begins with a forward by Stephen Goldfinger, a psychiatrist who met Steele in San Francisco in 1981 when Steele lived in an alleyway, and a prologue, in which Steele wins the 1999 Clifford W. Beers Award from the National Mental Health Association.
+The Day the Voices Stopped begins with a foreword by Stephen Goldfinger, a psychiatrist who met Steele in San Francisco in 1981 when Steele lived in an alleyway, and a prologue, in which Steele wins the 1999 Clifford W. Beers Award from the National Mental Health Association.
 Steele starts to hear internal voices in October 1962, when he was fourteen years old; they instruct him to kill himself.
 Several months later, Steele unsuccessfully attempts to die by suicide three times in one night.
 He meets with his family physician, who diagnoses him with schizophrenia.
 Steele drops out of high school after he fails courses and skips classes.